crossroads/ffcrm_api/README.md

 This is a plugin for Fat Free CRM that provides an API to access data using REST principles and serialized as json.

+The use case currently driving development of the API is to connect with Ember.js applications.

 *IMPORTANT NOTE:* Whilst we are developing this plugin, this will be unstable code.

 When the API reaches a stable version 1.0 we will mostly likely incorporate it into the Fat Free CRM and release it.